MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/commerce-runtime-extensibility.md

 > [!NOTE]
-> Commerce entities are not thread safe it means same object should not be read/modify when another thread is writing to it, this applicable to both Custom entities and OOB entities, in the extension code avoid two different threads doing read/write for the same shared object synchronously.
+> Commerce entities are not thread safe, which means that the same object should not be read or modified when another thread is writing to it.
+This applies to custom entities and OOB entities in the extension code.
+Avoid two different threads when performing read/write activities for the same shared object synchronously.

 For the preceding example, the CRT runtime engine automatically makes a query to the channel database via the registered data adapter.
 It queries a type that has the name **crt.ISVRetailStoreHoursView**, and generates a **where** clause and columns as specified in the code.
 The customizer is responsible for providing the SQL objects as part of the customization.